 If you voluntarily leave your employment before, on or after your Normal Pension Age you can defer taking your benefits, but you must take them before age 75.
 If you take your pension after your Normal Pension Age, it will be paid at an increased rate to reflect late payment.

-If you were a member of the L G P S before 1 April 2014 then you will have built up benefits in the final salary scheme.
+If you were a member of the L G P S before 1 April 2014 then you built up benefits in the final salary scheme.
 These benefits have a different Normal Pension Age, which for most people is age 65.

 You may have to retire at your employer’s instigation, perhaps because of redundancy, business efficiency or permanent ill health.
-Provided you have met the two years vesting period, in these circumstances your L G P S benefits will provide you with an immediate retirement pension.
+Provided you have met the two years vesting period, in these circumstances you must take your L G P S pension straight away.

 Will my pension be reduced if I retire early?